This post may contain affiliate links. See our affiliate disclosure for more.

 How to utilize gig economy apps to your advantage

-Getting the most use out of gig economy apps is more than just putting in long hours of hard work with the app you’ve chosen, it is choosing the right app(s) in the first place.
+As an independent contractor, getting the most use out of gig economy apps is more than just putting in long hours of hard work with the app you’ve chosen, it is choosing the right app(s) in the first place.

 In the early days, 7-10 years ago, they were the most widely-recognized gig companies.
 So, it’s natural that they would come to mind, first, when most people think of gig work.
+But now, research shows the gig economy has completely exploded with more opportunities than ever before.

 But today, gig work has literally exploded in a thousand different directions.
 Today, there are so many gig jobs to choose from that there is no reason anyone should feel like they have to choose an app that doesn’t fit their skill levels and interests.
 There are even gigs for doctors now!